The Bernepoo (another name it goes by) was first developed in the early 2000’s by a breeder in Canada.

 Now don’t get me wrong they are not noisy dogs, but they do like to communicate.
 Most people find their attempt to communicate charming.
 Our doodle is very communicative as well.
 She will whine when she needs something or playfully bark when she wants to play.

 2. It’s common for puppies to Sploot

 Never heard of splooting?
 Splooting is when a dog lays flat on their stomach with their back feet and legs stretched either behind them or off to the sides.
 In the picture below can see a dog doing both veriations.
 It’s pretty funny to see since they look like a frog from above.
 It’s believed that they do this to either stretch out their legs or to cool off by placing their belly on a cold surface.
-While this is more common in puppies, most adult dogs do not lay this way
+While this is more common in puppies, some adult dogs can also lay this way.

 3. Their colors may fade